water-sucks/optnix/tui/option_help.md

 Displays the current value of the selected option (if it can be evaluated).

 Use the arrow keys or `h`, `j`, `k`, and `l` to scroll around.

 Press `<Esc>` or `q` to close this window.

+## Scope Select View

+Shows all available scopes defined in the configuration, if there is more than one.
+May not always be applicable.

+Use the arrow keys or `j` and `k` to scroll the list.

+Use `/` to search the list of scopes.

+To switch to the selected scope, press `Enter`; if successful, this redirects back to the main view automatically.

+Press `<Esc>` or `q` to close this window.